What NOT to Tell Your Financial Institution

 1. Never Disclose Your Login Credentials

 It seems like common sense that you should keep your usernames and passwords private.
 But scammers know that if they pretend to be someone you trust, you’re more likely to let your guard down.
 Remember: Your login credentials are for you only.
-If you receive a text, phone call, email, or a message on social media from someone asking for you login credentials, do not disclose them — even if the person reaching out to you claims to be a family member, a friend, your financial institution, a love interest, or even a government agency like the IRS.
+If you receive a text, phone call, email, or a message on social media from someone asking for your login credentials, do not disclose them — even if the person reaching out to you claims to be a family member, your financial institution, a love interest, or even a government agency like the IRS.

 2. Never Reveal Your Access Codes